g6intdev/testapp1/README.md

 # testapp1

-This project is for the API frontend for the project [vrjstick](https://github.com/g6intdev/vrjstick).
+This project is for the API backend for the project [vrjstick](https://github.com/g6intdev/vrjstick).

 This web app is created using expressjs.